 Hall of Fame versions of Closed Limited Editions:

-BUFFALO II: 11.5” tall x 16” wide, an issue of 1000, currently $1975 on the Cybis website in either white or color versions.
+BUFFALO II: 11.5” tall x 16” wide, an issue of 1000, with a last known price of $1975 from Cybis in either a white or color version.
 (This is a downscaled replica of the original American White Buffalo that was issued in the 1980s.
 The size of the original sculpture is 12.5” high x 19” wide.)

-LADY MACBETH II: This sculpture was issued and appeared on the Cybis website but no photograph or size is provided.
+LADY MACBETH II: This sculpture once appeared on the Cybis website but no photograph or size was provided.
 It may have been between 11″ and 12″ tall so as to make it smaller than the original Lady Macbeth which was 13″ and is shown with the other Shakespeare studies.

 LADY MACBETH III: 10” tall.
-This too had no photograph on the Cybis website and the only information provided was the height, that it is an edition of 1500 and her most current retail price is $1075.
+This too had no photograph on the Cybis website and the only information provided was the height and that it was an edition of 1500 at $1075.

-LIBERTY III: this is included, but without any illustration or dimensions, in one late-2008 Cybis online price list.
+LIBERTY III: this was included, but without any illustration or dimensions, in one late-2008 Cybis online price list.
 It is likely that it is between 10″ and 11″ tall, and probably does not have a base.
 Its price on that list was shown as $975.
-I’m assuming from the pricing that it is a limited edition HOF piece.
-It is not shown on the main website even though its predecessor (Liberty II) is.
-A similar situation exists with a couple of other pieces (the second replica selling out or being retired while the first replica is still available) but it is puzzling.

-RAPUNZEL II: 7” tall, an issue of 1500, now $795 on the Cybis site.
+RAPUNZEL II: 7” tall, an issue of 1500, last seen for $795 on the Cybis site.
 (The original Rapunzel figures are 8.5″ high and are shown in their three different colorways — pink, apricot, and lilac — in the fairytales post.)
 I do not as yet know the color of this HOF version of Rapunzel.

-The Cybis website, which has not been updated since the end of 2008, also lists Eagle Dancer III in the Hall of Fame section; however there is no further information, nor any photo, other than the designation “0”.
+The Cybis website also listed an Eagle Dancer III in the Hall of Fame section but with no further information, nor any photo, other than the designation “0”.
 However, the fact that it was designated as “III” means that there must(?) have been a prior Hall of Fame edition of this piece, which would have been called Eagle Dancer II.
 Unfortunately I can find no information on either piece.
 The original Eagle Dancer from 1984 was 21″ high and is shown in North American Indians.

 Hall of Fame versions of retired non-limited editions:

 BUNNY, ‘LIBERTY’: 5.5” high.
-I have no idea why Cybis lists this identical sculpture in both the open edition category (within the Bunnies Collection) and also in the Hall of Fame Collection on their current website.
-Sizes are decoration are identical for both, as is the pricing of $195; perhaps it is simply an advertising error or the wrong photograph was attached to one of them.
+I have no idea why Cybis listed this identical sculpture in both the open edition category (within the Bunnies Collection) and also in the Hall of Fame Collection on their 2008 website.
+Size and decoration were identical for both, as was the pricing of $195; perhaps it was simply an advertising error or the wrong photograph was attached to one of them.

-MADONNA WITH BIRD II: 9.5” high.
-No base.
-9.5” high and has no base.
-Current Cybis price is $675.
-(The original sculpture was 12” high including the wood base to which it was attached) Thes Hall of Fame version has brown hair and a white veil.
+MADONNA WITH BIRD II: 9.5” high and has no base.
+Last known Cybis price was $675.
+(The original sculpture was 12” high including the wood base to which it was attached) This Hall of Fame version has brown hair and a white veil.
 The original has blonde hair and a blue tinted veil, and there was a Golden Anniversary Edition as well… just to add to the confusion.

 NATIVITY, HOLY FAMILY: 6.5” high.
-This sculpture is available in either color or white-and-gold, both priced at $595 currently.
+This sculpture was available in either color or white-and-gold, both priced at $595 in 2008.
 Unlike all of the other Hall of Fame pieces, this one is NOT THE SAME AS THE ORIGINAL sculpture of that name!
 The original two Cybis “Holy Family” pieces were produced only in the 1950s and both of those are entirely different sculptures from this one.
 This so-called Hall of Fame piece is merely a grouping of three (slightly downsized) individual figures from the second (current) Nativity Set, placed on a base.
-How Cybis can call this a “Hall of Fame” sculpture when it is merely a downsized assemblage of individual pieces currently in production is beyond comprehension.
+How Cybis could have called this a “Hall of Fame” sculpture when it was merely a downsized assemblage of individual pieces that were currently in production is beyond comprehension.
 [End of rant]

 CUPID BOWL: 6.5” high.
-This is actually a re-issue of a one of a kind piece that was originally presented to actor Tony Randall at a gallery event in the 1970s, and then to others in similar situations for a few years thereafter.
-Unlike the others listed here, this one (which may even be the same size as the original) is the only retail version made.
-It is shown with a price of $1975 on the current Cybis site which I strongly suspect is a typographical error.
+This is actually a later retail replica of a one of a kind piece that was originally presented to actor Tony Randall at a gallery event in the 1970s, and then to others in similar situations for a few years thereafter.

 HEAD OF BOY II, shown above: 7.25″ high overall, according to Cybis literature; issued in 1991.
-(The original was 10″h overall according to Cybis literature, but ranged from 9.25″ to 10″h overall according to second market sellers) Currently $295 on the Cybis site (which shows the name simply as ‘Boy Head’).
+(The original was 10″h overall according to Cybis literature, but ranged from 9.25″ to 10″h overall according to second market sellers) Final Cybis price $295.

 HEAD OF GIRL II, shown above: 7.25″ high according to Cybis literature; issued in 1991.
 (The original was 10″h overall according to Cybis literature, but ranged from 9.25″ to 10″h overall according to second market sellers).
 As shown above, base-switching can utterly confuse the “height” identification method!
-She too is on the Cybis site at $295, having also been apparantly resdesignated as ‘Girl Head’.
+She too ended at $295.

 LITTLE MISS LIBERTY WITH BOW, a/k/a LITTLE MISS AMERICA WITH BOW: Although this was mentioned in a 2008 price list on the Cybis website within the “Hall of Fame” section, it is identical to the standard retail edition of “Little Miss Liberty” (which was originally named “Little Miss America” at introduction) except for the color scheme and the fact that this version holds a yellow bow in her hand.
 The size of both are the same, and thus I suspect that this was never a Hall of Fame edition at all but instead was a special variation created for a charity or gallery event.

-Now that the Hall of Fame sculptures are being offered in the secondary market, shoppers must be aware of them when buying any of the above named pieces.
+Because some of these Hall of Fame sculptures will no doubt eventually appear for sale in auctions and online sites, shoppers should be aware of them when buying any of the above named pieces.
 Hopefully this reference list will enable more buyers to know for sure which version of these sculptures they are looking at, and of course assist sellers in correctly identifying their item.